imaginaryusername/spec/double-spend-alerts.md

-The `dblspndnotif` command is defined as follows:
+The `dblspndalert` command is defined as follows:

 | Field Size | Description | Data Type  | Comments |
 | -----------|:-----------:| ----------:|---------:|